federgraph/RiggVar-RG38/README.md

 This is a Delphi FMX project which can be built with IDE Rio 10.3.3.

 While it is a technically a Delphi cross platform project, it is intended for Windows only.
+It should compile for other platforms, but mainly because of the additional forms, which have been available previously for the VCL platform and reintroduced as FMX forms, it is not expected to run.

 ## RiggVar